cservan/tercpp/README.txt

                  --debugMode    : print debug messages
-                 -s or -c       : to be case sensitive -P             : do not take account of punctuation --help         : print this help message.
+                 -s or -c       : to be case sensitive -P             : do not take account of punctuation -w2v <model>   : load a model trained with word2vec to use word embeddings to find near matches.
+                 --deeper       : to be used with the option -w2v, enables to use the near matches score in the Levenshtein algorithm.
-		 --printAlignments : print all the final alignements in a separate output file --verbose	: print progress of TER calculation
+		 --printAlignments : print all the final alignements in a separate output file --verbose	: print progress of TER calculation --help         : print this help message.

 the ref and hyp file format with ids is like this :
 ==================